arda-org/xSuite/xsuite-chainsimulator-temp-tests/Tests spec.md

 **Test 2: Hatom cross-shard calls concurrency**

-1. Alice has delegated EGLD.
+Alice has withdrawable EGLD.

-2. Alice calls `undelegate`.
-3. Alice calls `undelegate_pending_amount`.
-4. Move forward 10 epochs.
-5. Alice calls `withdrawFrom`.
+1. Alice calls `withdrawFrom`.
-6. Move forward 1 block
+2. The blockchain advances by 1 block.
-7. Alice calls `withdraw`.
-This fails as EGLD are still in the async call.
-In Rust testing ramework this would have not failed, not reproducing accurately the blockchain behavior.
+3. Alice calls `withdraw`.
+This fails because the async call of `withdrawFrom` is not completed.
+With the Rust testing framework, this wouldn't have failed, not reproducing accurately the blockchain.
-8. Move forward 2 blocks.
+4. The blockchain advances by 2 blocks.
-9. Alice calls `withdraw`.
+5. Alice calls `withdraw`.
 This succeeds.

 **Test 3: Hatom gas consumption**